Interstate 15 in Idaho: Pocatello to Monida Pass

 In Bonneville County, US 26 and I-15 Bus. split off onto Sunnyside Road shortly before I-15 enters Idaho Falls.
 The freeway has a five-ramp partial cloverleaf interchange with US 20 (West Broadway Street), from which US 20 Bus. splits east concurrent with I-15 Bus., which returns to the mainline Interstate.
 I-15 and US 20 run concurrently to a four-ramp partial cloverleaf interchange where US 20 heads northeast as a freeway towards Rexburg and Yellowstone National Park.
 The freeway heads north out of Idaho Falls parallel to the Montana Subdivision rail line, Old Highway 91, and the Snake River.
 I-15 enters Jefferson County just north of its diamond interchange with Osgood Road, and the freeway diverges from the Snake River at Roberts, where it has a diamond interchange with the western end of SH 48.

 I-15 passes Market Lake Wildlife Management Area ahead of its diamond interchange with SH 33 at Sage Junction.
 The highway has a diamond interchange with Hamer Road at Hamer and briefly passes through the Camas National Wildlife Refuge and crosses Camas Creek, which flows into Mud Lake.
 I-15 follows a tributary of Camas Creek, Beaver Creek, into Clark County and its county seat of Dubois, where the freeway meets the eastern end of SH 22 at a diamond interchange.
 North of Dubois, the freeway has a partial cloverleaf interchange with Sheep Station Road that serves the U.S. Sheep Experiment Station.
 I-15 continues along Beaver Creek through a diamond interchange at Spencer as the freeway enters the Bitterroot Range.
 The freeway enters Targhee National Forest and has diamond interchanges with Stoddard Creek Road and at Humphrey.
 I-15 reaches its northern end in Idaho at Monida Pass, where the highway crosses the Continental Divide into Beaverhead County, Montana.

 History

 Two major sections of I-15 were opened in late 1965: the Arimo to McCammon section in October and the Inkom to South Pocatello section in November.
 The freeway was extended around Pocatello on August 5, 1966.

+Future

 Reconstruction of the interchange with I-86 in Chubbuck began in August 2022 and is scheduled to be completed in 2025 at a cost of $112 million.
 The new design eliminates left-side ramps from I-15 and allows traffic from the Pocatello Creek Road interchange to merge onto either freeway.
 A new interchange to the north at New Day Parkway was opened in December 2019 as part of Chubbuck's Northgate development.